 Year Ended June 30,

-2018 2017
+2019 2018

 Deferred tax asset:

-Investment in the Joint Venture Company \$ 5,851,376 \$ 8,747,508
+Investment in the Joint Venture Company \$ 6,326,503 \$ 5,851,376

-State deferred tax assets 3,122,042 2,118,225
+State deferred tax assets 3,753,579 3,122,042

-Stock option expenses 523,249 125,855
+Stock option expenses 1,126,078 523,249

-Net operating losses 2,454,203 3,260,495
+Net operating losses 3,162,174 2,454,203

-Valuation allowance (11,950,870) (14,252,083)
+Valuation allowance (14,368,334) (11,950,870)

-Net deferred tax assets \$
+Net deferred tax assets \$ \$

 On December 22, 2017, the United States enacted tax reform legislation known as the H.R.1, commonly referred to as the "Tax Cuts and Jobs Act" (the "Act"), resulting in significant modifications to existing law.
-The Company has completed the accounting for the effects of the Act during the fiscal year ending June 30, 2018.
-Our financial statements for the year ending June 30, 2018 reflect certain effects of the Act which includes a reduction in the corporate tax rate from 35% to 21% effective January 1, 2018, as well as other changes.
-The Act became effective upon passage, so our statutory rate for the current fiscal year ending June 30, 2018 is a blended rate of 28.06%.
+The Company completed the accounting for the effects of the Act during the fiscal year ended June 30, 2018.
+Our financial statements for the year ended June 30, 2018 reflected certain effects of the Act which included a reduction in the corporate tax rate from 35% to 21% effective January 1, 2018, as well as other changes.
+The Act became effective upon passage, so our statutory rate for the fiscal year ended June 30, 2018 was a blended rate of 28.06%.
 Due to the Company's valuation allowance position and as a result of changes in tax law and rates under the Act, the Company recorded a net tax benefit due primarily to the remeasurement of deferred tax assets and liabilities from 35% to 21%.
-The valuation allowance decreased by \$4.9 million in the fiscal year ending June 30, 2018 due to the changes in tax laws and rates under the Act and increased by \$2.6 million for normal operations.
+The valuation allowance decreased by \$4.9 million in the fiscal year ended June 30, 2018 due to the changes in tax laws and rates under the Act and increased by \$2.6 million for normal operations.

-The Company follows the guidance in SEC Staff Accounting Bulletin 118 ("SAB 118"), which provides additional clarification regarding the application of ASC Topic 740 in situations where the Company does not have the necessary information available, prepared, or analyzed (including computations) in reasonable detail to complete the accounting for certain income tax effects of the Act for the reporting period in which the Act was enacted.
+The Company followed the guidance in SEC Staff Accounting Bulletin 118 ("SAB 118"), which provides additional clarification regarding the application of ASC Topic 740 in situations where the Company does not have the necessary information available, prepared, or analyzed (including computations) in reasonable detail to complete the accounting for certain income tax effects of the Act for the reporting period in which the Act was enacted.
 SAB 118 provides for a measurement period beginning in the reporting period that includes the Act's enactment date and ending when the Company has obtained, prepared, and analyzed the information needed in order to complete the accounting requirements but in no circumstances should the measurement period extend beyond one year from the enactment date.
-We have calculated the impact of the Act in our year end income tax provision in accordance with our understanding of the Act and guidance available as of the date of this filing.
-We will continue to gather and evaluate the income tax impact of the Act.
-The ultimate impact of the Act on our reported results in the fiscal year ending June 30, 2018 and beyond may differ, possibly materially, due to, among other things, changes in interpretations and assumptions we have made, guidance that may be issued, and other actions we may take as a result of the Act.
+We calculated the impact of the Act in the year ended June 30, 2018 tax provision in accordance with our understanding of the Act and guidance available as of the date of this filing.
+The Company booked no provisional amounts as of June 30, 2018 with respect to the Act and no further adjustments were required during the year ended June 30, 2019.